 2) Recognize the Involved Stakeholders

-Recognize everyone involved in disaster recovery solutions.
+Recognize everyone involved in cloud disaster recovery services.
 This includes IT teams, business units, senior management, and outside vendors.
 Ensure clear communication of their roles for effective collaboration during crises.

 3) Create Communication Channels

 Create robust communication methods for smooth disaster communication.
-This involves choosing primary and backup communication modes and making emergency contact lists.
-And setting rules for reporting and escalating incidents.
+This involves choosing primary and backup communication modes, making emergency contact lists, and setting rules for reporting and escalating incidents.

 4) Gather All Infrastructure Documentation

-Collect detailed records of your organization’s infrastructure.
-This includes network diagrams, system configurations, software licenses, and vendor contacts.
+Collect detailed records of your organization’s infrastructure, including network diagrams, system configurations, software licenses, and vendor contacts.
 This information is crucial for adequate recovery.

 5) Select the Appropriate Technology